 Sending emojis can help make businesses seem more personable and relatable.
 In fact, using emojis in push notifications can boost your open rate by almost 5%.

-Myth #2: No one even enables notifications
+Myth #2: No one even enables Push notifications

-Another reason why some people seem to believe that push notifications are dead is that they buy into the false belief that no one actually enables notifications on their mobile devices.
+Another reason why some people seem to believe that push notifications are dead is that they buy into the false belief that no one actually enables it on their mobile devices.
 This is a huge misconception; in fact, many smartphone users rely on push notifications in order to receive important information or connect with others.

 Statistics from VWO Engage show that 57.4% of users like to receive notifications from social media platforms, 45.94% like to receive notifications from news and information apps or websites, and 25.29% like to receive notifications from shopping and retail apps or websites.